Scroll through each section to learn ...

 Regular or Advanced OCR?

 PDF2XL has two OCR engines installed.
-The default “regular” OCR engine can easily handle high quality PDF files without additional manipulation.
+The default “regular” OCR engine can easily handle high quality PDF files without additional manipulation, but does include additional OCR Tweaking Settings to help improve results with low quality documents.

-If, however, you have a poorly scanned PDF file, or the default OCR isn’t properly recognizing your data, you can switch to the “advanced” OCR engine.
+If, however, you have a poorly scanned PDF file, or the default OCR isn’t properly recognizing your data, you can switch to the “advanced” OCR engine, which is only available in the Enterprise plan.

 To do so, go to “OCR Options” on the OCR tab: